Entering Search Mode

 Autocomplete will suggest locations closest to your zoomed-in area first, so if you aren't seeing what you want to see, adjust your map and try again.
 For best results, center the region of your active route on the map and zoom out slightly.

 Warrior Tip: If you aren't seeing any results, keep typing--Road Warrior waits until you have typed in 6 characters to search, saving you data and processing time

-When you use the search icon to search for an address, Road Warrior returns an autocompleted list of results from Google that may include an address, place name or coordinate.
-The search will also return your Favorites or Contacts if you have these settings turned to ON.
-Adjust these search sources in Settings.
-The default is to search Maps and Favorites only.
-Your permission is required to search your contacts.
+The search can also return your Favorites or Contacts if you have these settings enabled in Search Settings.
+The default settings are to search the Web and Saved Favorites only.
+Your permission is required to search your Contacts.